tensorflow/addons/README.md

 ### Python Op Compatility
 TensorFlow Addons is actively working towards forward compatiblity with TF2.x.
-However there are still a few private API uses within the respository so at the moment we can only gurentee compatibility with the version of TF which it was built against.
+However there are still a few private API uses within the respository so at the moment we can only gurentee compatibility with the version of TF which it was tested against.
 Warnings will be emitted during TFA import if your TensorFlow version does not match what it was built against.